Last Updated on June 5, 2026 by Lauren Belzer Sanford

 Wander without too much of a plan here.
 Browse the shops selling handmade ceramics and intricate tilework.
 Stop for a coffee in a sun-warmed doorway.
 Let the city unfold at its own pace.

-Eat a Pastel de Nata (More Than One, Obviously)
+Eat Pastel de Nata (More Than Once)

 No visit to Lisbon is complete without a pastel de nata — Portugal’s famous custard tart with its blistered, caramelized top and impossibly creamy filling encased in shatteringly crispy pastry.
 They’re everywhere, and the best ones are eaten warm, dusted with cinnamon, standing at a counter.
 The most famous spot is Pastéis de Belém, the original bakery in the Belém neighborhood that’s been turning them out since 1837 — the line moves quickly, and it’s worth every minute of the wait.
 Manteigaria in Chiado is my other favorite, and far easier to stumble upon mid-wander.